 What should I say?

-Practice what to say out loud a couple of times, either with yourself or someone you know.
+Practice what to say out loud a couple of times, either by yourself or with someone you know.
 If you are self-employed, look up “elevator speech” or “elevator pitch” on the internet to find some resources.
 If you are exploring new careers, here is some wording I have suggested to my clients: “I’m considering switching careers and I’m talking to people to learn about their job so that I know if their career is right for me.
 Could I take you out to coffee and ask you about what you do?”
 If you have identified the job you want, then you could say, “I’m looking to make a change to a different company (or a job as a ….).
 Could I take you out to coffee to learn about what it is like to work for your company to see if it might be a good fit for me in the future?”

 I’m scared – what is the easiest way to start?